 How to measure and fit a riding hat

-Whether you have a helmet fitting at one of our stockists, on stand at any of the many international events we attend each year, or you have little option but to measure and size your own head, our goal is to help you find the best fit and the safest helmet.
+Whether you have a helmet fitting at one of our stockists, on stand at any of the many international events we attend each year, or you have little option but to measure and size your own head, our goal is to ensure you find the best fit and the safest helmet.

 How to size your head for a riding helmet